dfpaulino/ruleEvaluatorService/README.md

 `RulesParser` implementation.
 Just implement a `RulesParser`, and inject it into the `RulesLoaderService`

-To test the rule, create a critera in JsonNode, and use the RuleLoaderService to provide the list of configured rules
+To test the rule, create a criteria in JsonNode, and use the RuleLoaderService to provide the list of configured rules
 ``` javascript
  String criteriaStr = "{\"age\":10,\"name\":\"cano\",\"car\":\"renault\",\"address\":\"Spain\"," +